-Join Dr. David Barefield for an in-depth discussion on his research investigating the role of the MyBP-HL protein in atrial dysfunction.
+Dr. David Barefield gives an in-depth discussion on his research investigating the role of the MyBP-HL protein in atrial dysfunction.

 Myosin binding protein H-like (MyBP-HL) is an atrial myofilament protein that establishes a stoichiometry with cardiac myosin binding protein-C (cMyBP-C).
 Loss of MyBP-HL leads to atrial dilation, arrhythmia, and dilated cardiomyopathy.
 Several human MYBPHL nonsense variants are reported in the gnomAD database.